Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

         def __init__(self,aconst):
             # here, we fix nx=4, dtype=double on CPU,
-            # so the constructor only take external argument 'aconst'
+            # so the constructor only takes the external argument 'aconst'

             ## Remember to init the mother class.
-            ## Here, we don't specify the custom_f!
+            ## Here, we don't specify custom_f!
             cytnx.LinOp.__init__(self,"mv",4,cytnx.Type.Double,\
                                              cytnx.Device.cpu )